How to Calculate Discounted Payback Period in Excel

 How to Calculate Discounted Payback Period in Excel for Uneven Cash Flow.

-• Then, determine the Present Value of Cash Flow for the next year with the expression given below.
+• Determine the Present Value of Cash Flow for the next year with this formula:

 =VLOOKUP(I5+1,B6:E15,3)